Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "...Okay.
 Prompt, not read."

 "Exactly!
 Don’t worry Julian, you’re a natural at this.
 Thirty seconds warning, see that?
-Make-up will be here--" a *flock* of Humans descended on the two of them and did...something… "And you might want to wash your hands, they’re muddy.
+Make-up will be here--" a *flock* of Humans descended on the two of them and did... something… "And you might want to wash your hands, they’re muddy.
 There’s a spot on your shirt too, can we fix that?"

 "Fifteen seconds," somebody else called.
 A figure with a bright orange stick of some kind rubbed the spot off Jooyun’s shirt and then ducked down and aside as quick as he’d appeared.